Caribbean attractions

 For the sake of eco-tourists and excursions, the number of people who know English declines rapidly toward the center of the country.

-The economy relies heavily on agriculture with tourism a rising force; the number of visitors has grown 100 percent in 10 years.
+The economy relies heavily on agriculture with tourism a rising force.
+The number of visitors has grown 100 percent in 10 years.

 The terrain is coastal plains separated by rugged mountains including over 100 volcanic cones, of which several are major volcanoes.